calint/xiinux/README.md

 howto:
 * for normal mode use './xiinux'
-* for benchmarking and displaying metrics use './xiinux -bv'
+* for benchmarking and displaying metrics use './xiinux -bm'

 note. abandoned in favor of [bob](https://github.com/calint/bob)